Giftbit/lightrail-stripe-java/README.md

 # Lightrail Stripe Integration Library

-Lightrail is a modern platform for digital account credits, gift cards, promotions, and points (to learn more, visit [Lightrail](https://www.lightrail.com/)).
+Lightrail is a modern platform for digital account credits, gift cards, promotions, and points —to learn more, visit [Lightrail](https://www.lightrail.com/).
 The Lightrail Stripe integration provides a client library for developers to easily use Lightrail alongside [Stripe](https://stripe.com/).
-This library is based on [Lightrail Java Client Library](https://github.com/Giftbit/lightrail-client-java).
+This library is based on the [Lightrail Java Client Library](https://github.com/Giftbit/lightrail-client-java).

-If you are looking for specific use cases or other languages, check out [related projects](https://github.com/Giftbit/lightrail-client-java#related-projects).
-For a complete list of all Lightrail libraries and integrations, check out the [Lightrail Integration page](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/Integrations.md).
+If you are looking for specific use-cases or other languages, check out the *Integrations* section of the [Lightrail API documentation](https://www.lightrail.com/docs/).

 ## Features ##
 - Simple order checkout which supports Lightrail gift card redemption or account credits alongside a Stripe payment.

 ## Usage ##

-### Order Checkout Using `StripeLightrailHybridCharge`
+### Order Checkout Using `StripeLightrailSplitTenderCharge`

-`StripeLightrailHybridCharge` is a class designed to resemble the interface of a Stripe `Charge` class which transparently splits the transaction between Lightrail and Stripe.
+The`StripeLightrailSplitTenderCharge` class resembles the interface of a Stripe `Charge` class and transparently splits the transaction between Lightrail and Stripe.
 The Lightrail parameter could be one of the following:

-- `code`, specifying a gift card by its code,
+- `code`, specifying a Gift Card by its `fullcode`,

-- `cardId`, specifying a gift card by its card ID, or
+- `cardId`, specifying a Gift Card by its `cardId`, or

-- `lightrailCustomer`, specifying a customer account by its customer account ID.
+- `contact`, specifying a Contact by its `contactId`.

 The Stripe parameter could be: